tomraster/tomraster/content/authors/admin/_index.md

 In the 2021-22 academic year, I am a visiting student at the Harvard economics department.

 My current research focuses on coerced labor in Eastern Europe.
-As part of this, I collect adn work with archival data and historical data that has been crowd-sourced.
+As part of this, I collect and work with archival data as well as historical data that has been crowd-sourced.

 My CV is available {{< staticref "https://www.parisschoolofeconomics.eu/docs/raster-tom/resume-raster-tom.pdf" "newtab" >}}here{{< /staticref >}}.